Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 33 projects likely affecting the region.
-Notable initiatives include Royal Far West Neighbourhood Development, Wynnum Centre Suburban Renewal Precinct, Wynnum Plaza Redevelopment, and Ora - 27-Storey Mixed-Use Development (Withdrawn).
+AreaSearch has identified 33 projects likely to affect the area.
+Notable projects include Royal Far West Neighbourhood Development, Wynnum Centre Suburban Renewal Precinct, Wynnum Plaza Redevelopment, and Ora - 27-Storey Mixed-Use Development (Withdrawn).
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.